cosmos/sdk-tutorials/b9lab-content/2-what-is-cosmos/02-blockchain-and-cosmos.md

 <ExpansionPanel title="The skinny on Tendermint">

 Tendermint is a BFT consensus algorithm and a consensus engine.
-It is a Replicated State Machine (RSM) that helps replicating an application on several machines.
-As such, it guarantees BFT properties for distributed systems and their applications.
+It enables applications to be replicated, in sync, on many machines.
+The result is known as a Replicated State Machine with Byzantine Fault Tolerance.
+It guarantees BFT properties for distributed systems and their applications.

 It does this in: